 Mr. Tung Chee Hwa

-Mr Tung Chee Hwa is the Vice Chairman of the Eleventh National Committee of the Chinese People's Political Consultative Conference, People's Republic of China.
+Mr Tung Chee Hwa is the Vice Chairman of the Twelfth National Committee of the Chinese People's Political Consultative Conference, People's Republic of China.
 He is the Founding Chairman of the China-United States Exchange Foundation ("CUSEF").
 Prior to these appointments, Mr Tung served as First Chief Executive of the Hong Kong Special Administrative Region ("HKSAR"), People's Republic of China from July 1997 to March 2005.

 As the First Chief Executive of HKSAR, Mr Tung presided in the historical return of Hong Kong to China and successfully turned the "One Country Two Systems" and "Hong Kong people governing Hong Kong" with "high degree of autonomy" from a concept into an everyday reality.

 The Chinese People's Political Consultative Conference ("CPPCC") is one of the most important institutions of the People's Republic of China.
 Members of the CPPCC are made of distinguished former senior government officials, well known professionals, outstanding academics, members of different political parties and people from different religious and ethnic groups from all across China.
 Major responsibilities of the CPPCC are to participate in the formulation and development of policies, to monitor the work of the government and to promote consultative democracy.
 It plays a key role in ensuring that the opinions from the public at large are reflected to the government, and that government policies are communicated to the people.